 The Overview page shows the portfolio value over time.
 You can graph it is various dimensions (e.g. grouped by market/sector/industry/country/no group) and across various time periods (e.g. since first purchase, this financial year, last six months, yesterday etc).

-In their sample portfolio above, I illustrated my portfolio gains by market in a stacked area chart.
+In the portfolio above, I illustrated my portfolio gains by market in a stacked area chart.
 The summary statistics below show my capital gains, dividends and total return in a nice table, and also compared to any listed benchmark – in this case I chose the Vanguard Total Stock Market ETF.

-Scrolling down, I’d be presented with a detailed breakdown of my holdings by the dimension selected above (in this case – by market).
+Scrolling down, a detailed breakdown of my holdings by the dimension selected above (in this case – by market) can be found.

 This breakdown shows my performance by holding, and even accounts the gains and losses from currency movements.
 The yellow box on the right shows the number of unconfirmed transactions from corporate actions and adjustments which were generated automatically by Sharesight – based on the quantity and time the holdings were held.